500 University Avenue West, Minot, ND

 Annual deadline for applications: June 1.

-Minot State University Land Acknowledgement Statement: MSU gratefully acknowledges the Native Peoples on whose ancestral lands we sit.
-We praise the Anishinaabe and Assiniboine Peoples, as well as the other sovereign nations of the northern plains whose land encompass North Dakota today: the Turtle Mountain Band of Chippewa, the Mandan, Hidatsa and Arikara Nation, the Spirit Lake Nation, the Standing Rock Sioux Tribe, and the Sisseton-Wahpeton Oyate.
+We have teamed with Accessibe.com to make our website more accessible to people with disabilities; note the blue icon in the bottom left screen.
+If you have difficulty accessing content on our website, please send an email to ndcpd@minotstateu.edu.
+MSU gratefully acknowledges the Natives Peoples on whose ancestral lands we sit.
+We praise the Anishinaabe and Assiniboine Peoples, as well as the other sovereign nations of the northern plains whose land encompass North Dakota today: the Turtle Mountain Band of Chippewa, the Mandan, Hidatsa and Arikara Nation, the Spirit Lake Nation, the Standing Rock Sioux Tribe and the Sesseton-Wahpeton Oyate.